osswix/Beyel-m/(3)-basic-syntax.md

 Accusative | -(n)ön                 | -(n)on                | ödzin**ön**                              | ndını**non**
 Topic      | -(n)a                  | -(n)a                 | ödzin**a**                               | ndını**a**

+If a noun-root doesn't end on a nasal syllable, the (n) part of the suffix appears, else the nasal syllable will merge with the vowel syllable and form a CV syllable.

 ######*Osswix, 3-1-2016*